What we do

 The Landowner Information Service is a free, factual and impartial information service for landowners, farmers and community members who have queries on resources exploration, mining and quarrying.

-The focus of the Landowner Information Service is to:
+The Landowner Information Service supports you by:

-- Empower you to make informed decisions.
+- Empowering landowners to make informed decisions.